kolotev/jsaxonpy/README.md

 Notes
 =====

-Supported and tested versions of Saxon are 9, 10, 11.
+The following versions of Saxon were tested 9, 10, 11.

-Catalog resolution is supported only if you run on Saxon 11.
+XML Catalog resolution is available for Saxon 11.

 Before executing you application it is expected you set your java related environment variables, including the `CLASSPATH` to point to your Java Saxon